Close Menu

 One of the best ways to make sure the SSA does their job is to hire a lawyer with experience.
 Our legal team has over 60 years of combined experience.
 We have won over 20,000 SSDI and SSI cases.

-We also have experience winning claims for Veterans before the SSA and before the Veterans Administration.
+We also have experience winning claims for Veterans before the SSA and before the VA.
 When we file your SSDI application, we will immediately inform the SSA that you are a disabled veteran.
 Therefore, they will know that your case should receive expedited review.

 FACTORS THAT IMPACT THE WAITING TIME WITH THE SSA